smasho/microsoft-security-automation/docs/README.md

 # 📜 License
 This project is licensed under the MIT License.
 You’re free to use, modify, and integrate the content into your own environments and pipelines.

+---

+# ⭐ Support the Project
+If you find this useful, please consider starring ⭐ the repository — it helps the project grow!